maintenance

 Step 2: Brush Inside

-4. Work from multiple angles
+4. Come at it from different angles

 Step 3: Vacuum Loose Grounds